makeplans/terms/TOS.md

 *The provider* will also collect behaviour information from *the user*, *the client* and *end-customers* when using *the service*, such as IP-address, page visits, and browser information.
 This information is shared with third parties that may aggregate and sell this usage information to others.
 No data in *the account* is shared to such third parties who are not necessary for delivering *the service*.

+<h4>Service usage</h4>

+All usage of *the service* must comply with laws in the country of *the client*.
+If *the account* is used to send spam or in any other way abused it can result in limited access or deactivation of the *the account*.

 <h4>Cancellation</h4>

 *The client* can cancel *the account* at any time.
 No refunds are given. *The provider* can cancel the account at any time if *the client* is in breach of this agreement, otherwise a three months cancellation period applies.